wwwslinger/sails-aws-redshift/README.md

 A [Waterline](https://github.com/balderdashy/waterline) adapter for [Amazon Redshift](http://aws.amazon.com/redshift/).
 May be used in a [Sails](https://github.com/balderdashy/sails) app or anything using Waterline for the ORM.

+## Motivation

+In general, you do not want to use Redshift as your database for typical API or website usage.
+Redshift is build for speed on bulk operations, and individual operations on Redshift are relatively slow.
+However, if you need a small, internal tool to communicate with Redshift, like an API-based task manager to run large tasks against Redshift, or a small web console to view or work with Redshift data, this will do you just fine.

 ## Install

 Install is through NPM.